BeepBoopBit/Memory-Viewer-OS-Project/README.md

 ## Installation

 1. Make sure that you have Python3
-2. Type in your terminal `pip install -r requirement.txt` to install all dependencies
+2. Type in your terminal `bash run.sh -i` to install all dependencies

+*[Note: Not all modules in the `requirements.txt` are needed.
+I just freeze my current set-up]*

 ## Usage

-1. Open `control.py` by typing the command `python3 control.py`
-2. Open `viewer.py` by typing the command `python3 viewer.py`
+1. Type in your terminal `bash run.sh` to run the application using Python
+2. Type in your terminal `bash run.sh -p3` to run the application using Python3

 ## Descriptions